Wednesday, 23 October 2013

 First one, the hierarchy practised between the communities (But then, hierarchy is an ever present evil which not just exists between the castes, also between classes (poor/rich) as well.
 Mahabharata dispassionately narrates how individual gets abused by society.
 It was not just Karna or Ekalavya who were treated badly.
 Acharya Drona, a Brahmin who had all the skills to be a king, did not have milk to feed his baby.

 Decades back when I was studying in University, there was once a strike by Dalit students.
 The incident was, a guy in college canteen (by slip of the tongue) had used a proverb ಊರು ಅಂದಮೇಲೆ ಹೊಲಗೇರಿ ಇರಬೇಕು - (There has to be a lane for Dalit in any village/town).
 It refered to Dalits as Holeyas.
-I understand, how that word (which refers to the meanest job) induces hurt for these people.
-But I beg your pardon, I don't think that proverb meant to demean the community in anyway.
-Those days, the words untouchable or Dalit were not in use.
+What exactly lane for Dalit mean?
+In those days, the words untouchable or Dalit were not in use.
 I felt the tone of that proverb was, every community has equal right to exist in a village.
 A Dalit's lane (Holageri) is as essential as an Agrahara (a Brahmin's lane) in any village.
+People presume, it means a dirty street and take offence.
+What if the proverb said, There must be a lane for Brahmin in every village?
+Would the people be pleased or take offence for that as well?
+Who is responsible for the presumption, Brahmin lanes are clean, Dalit lanes means dirty lanes?

 No comments: